-The internet has transformed the way of our communication, work and interact, promotes various new terms and acronyms during online community communication.
-Whether you’re an expert web user or just getting started with internet community, understanding these internet slang and terminology is very important for navigating online spaces with effectively understanding.
-Following is list of top 100 popular internet terms you should know, along with their meanings.
+The internet has transformed the way of our communication, work and interact and promotes various new terms and acronyms during the online community’s communication.
+Whether you are an expert web user or just getting started interacting with internet community, understanding these internet slang and terminology is very important for effectively navigating through online spaces with better understanding.
+Following is a list of top 100 popular internet terms which you should know along with their meanings.

 1. 404